PMP(R) Certification Success - Taking the Plunge - You can do it SmartPath LLC trainees!

-PMP® Certification Success - Sacrifice your adult pride, just this once, so you can pass, and pass quickly.
+Sacrifice your adult pride, just this once, so you can pass, and pass quickly.
 This article is all about taking the plunge.
 It will bring results.
-What we're talking about is learning the way that's proven or ignoring directions and doing it your way.
+What we're talking about is learning the way that's proven vs. ignoring directions and doing it your way.
 At SmartPath LLC, we respect adults and their desire to learn their way; however, when it comes to passing the PMP Exam, try doing it our way, whether you want to pass within 30 days or not, because our way has proven success.
-People can either use the pictorial workflows or the OTTIs Matrix along with their practice instead of using both.
-They can write the Prep Exercises or they can draw them.
-These are choices that you can make based on how you normally learn.
+Follow the instructions laid out in the Study Guide starting with the first day of class.

-What matters here is that you escalate your ability to understand all kinds of questions through cognitive practice.
+What matters is that you escalate your ability to understand all kinds of questions through cognitive practice.
+It's like learning to drive a car.
+With some practice you can do it.
+Well this exam is just the same.
 SmartPath LLC's practice provides lots of situational exposure for all kinds of questions, presented in all kinds of formats, and we want you to think about each question cognitively.
 It is important to practice answering mock exam questions where you think about what you're answering like this: Asking yourself, why is this answer wrong?
-And why is this answer right?
-And it needs to be done for all answers - all of the time.
+And why is this answer the best answer or the only possible answer?
+And this method should carry throughout all of the questions in order to find the best answer or answers.
 This quadruples your questions in a way by looking at all of the angles, and increasing your cognitive abilities - your ability to analyze.
-It will increase your ability to analyze under pressure.
+Practicing this way will increase your ability to analyze under pressure.

-High scores don't matter so much when you're practicing:
+High scores don't matter so much as how you're practicing:

-When you're practicing, it's not getting high scores so much that produces excellent exam results, because you can also achieve a high score by picking the right one out by rote, but you won't succeed in the exam if you choose to do it this way.
+When you're practicing, it's not about getting high scores so much that produces excellent exam results, because you can also achieve a high score by picking the right one out by rote, but you won't succeed in the exam if you choose to do it this way.
 You will only cheat yourself of the results you wish to achieve.
 And, the PMP Exam is not a software certification where you are trained to do the same thing over and over by picking it out so you can replicate that on the same questions in a software exam.
 The PMI organization does not provide prior exams for you to consider or practice.
 There is no such thing as real exam questions to practice.
-This is a psychometric exam for a project management professional who is supposed to be able to analyze well, because analysis is what they're doing most of the time when there's managing projects or programs.
-You are tested on your psychological response to the questions.
-You are put under psychological pressure.
-Can you weather this pressure storm?

 Okay, so why am I writing this?

 It is natural for us to trust ourselves more than someone else: We could trust the proven methods and avoid sabotaging our success; however, we cringe when we think of possible failure so we ignore everything.
 I am writing this because after we've just finished another PMP Certification with Exam Prep, and the instructor is giving all of the final instructions, it's like for some, he didn't say anything.
-I don't think their minds were wondering.
+I don't think their minds were wandering.
 I think from day one of class, some people are already thinking how they can learn this information even though every day the instructor tells them how and what to practice tonight, and what to do to pass the exam.
-And instructions are written at the end of each daily session.

 So what do people do to sabotage their PMP passing success?
 Here's 3 major things they do: